digigor/matchplicity-jobscrapper/README.md

 02/03/2022

-- add Check if the job is no longer available in taleo and myworkdayjobs.
+- added Check if the job is no longer available in taleo and myworkdayjobs.
-- add message error for taleo and myworkdayjobs.
+- added message error for taleo and myworkdayjobs.
-- update xpath for description, job_type, job_location in taleo.
+- updated xpath for description, job_type, job_location in taleo.
-- update validation for country for taleo and myworkdayjobs.
+- updated validation for country for taleo and myworkdayjobs.
-- add status code in api.
+- status code updated
+- added another source check
+- added taleo job id missing

 'Francisco Battan.
 Informatics Engineer.'